Skip to content

 HALO and ECF Policy Paper

-Drawing on evidence from Afghanistan, Angola, Ukraine and other conflict-affected countries, the paper demonstrates how demining can unlock agricultural recovery, strengthen food security, and enable the delivery of essential nutrition services.
-In Angola, for example, clearance has led to a 199% increase in crop income and a 58% rise in investment in agricultural inputs - showing that safe land is a foundation for long-term resilience.
+The paper draws on evidence from Afghanistan, Angola, Ukraine and other conflict-affected countries.
+It demonstrates how demining can unlock agricultural recovery, strengthen food security and enable the delivery of essential nutrition services.
+In Angola, clearance has led to a 199% increase in crop income and a 58% rise in investment in agricultural inputs.
+This shows that safe land is a foundation for long-term resilience.

-The policy paper sets out practical recommendations for the UK Government, building on its global leadership in both nutrition and humanitarian mine action.
+The policy paper sets out practical recommendations for the the UK Government, building on its global leadership in nutrition and humanitarian mine action.
 These include:

-• Scaling up support for nutrition services in conflict and post‑conflict settings, including addressing gaps in Ready‑to‑Use Therapeutic Food (RUTF).
+• scaling up support for nutrition services in conflict and post‑conflict settings, including addressing gaps in ready‑to‑use therapeutic food

-At a time when more than two billion people live in places affected by violent conflict, the paper calls for a more coherent approach that aligns UK defence, diplomacy and development efforts.
-By integrating demining with nutrition and food security programming, the UK can deliver better value for money, support long‑term stability, and help communities rebuild their livelihoods.
+More than two billion people live in places affected by violent conflict.
+This paper calls for a more coherent approach that aligns UK defence, diplomacy and development efforts.
+By integrating demining with nutrition and food security, the UK can deliver better value for money, support long‑term stability, and help communities rebuild.

 Share this article